Is Coffee Bad For My Dog?

 According to Dr. Austin, those methylxanthines can cause serious health issues for your pup, which is why dogs should stay away from all caffeinated items (including chocolate).

-While you might think that a lap or two of coffee is totally fine for your particular dog, if a dog ingests tea bags, coffee grounds or things like diet pills, this can easily lead to caffeine poisoning or even death, especially for smaller dogs, so vets advise staying totally away from it.
+So if a dog ingests tea bags, coffee grounds or diet pills, for example, this can easily lead to caffeine poisoning or even death, especially for smaller dogs — so vets advise staying totally away from it.

 Common sources of caffeine